truongthodeptrai/SoftwareTesting-HW01/README.md

 This "perfect storm" scenario disabled critical services for hours, affecting thousands of businesses that rely on the cloud platform for their daily operations and data storage.

+### 13. February 2024 – AT&T Nationwide Network Collapse

+There was a more than 12-hour network outage that disrupted 92 million phone calls on AT&T's network, including more than 25,000 emergency 911 calls.
+The problem was not a cyberattack, but a configuration mistake when expanding the network.
+Logistics, mobile payments, and first responders were impacted by the disruption, and the company settled with the FCC.

+It demonstrated that when change management processes are not strictly tested prior to implementation, even established infrastructure giants can be brought to their knees.

+### 14. January 2023 – FAA NOTAM System Outage

+The U.S. Federal Aviation Authority (FAA) suspended outbound flights in the nation, grounding thousands of flights following an accident by a contractor who removed files in the Notice to Air Missions (NOTAM) database.
+This system imparts crucial safety data to the pilots.
+It caused the cancellation of over 32,000 flights that cost airlines millions of dollars.

+The probe found that the same synchronization fault also corrupted the backup database, rendering the failover system useless when it was most needed.

+### 15. November 2022 – T-Mobile Data Breach

+Hackers were able to steal personal information of close to 50 million T-Mobile clients in one of the biggest security breaches.
+The point of entry was a stolen set of credentials of a third-party vendor.
+The hack revealed names, social security numbers, and driver's licenses.

+This incident was especially harmful because it revealed internal company information about a merger, which made it difficult to conduct business and destroyed consumer trust at a time when the company was trying to increase its market share.